How to Play With Kids

 But if you choose games that avoid these problems, and seem like they’d be fun, you can get your kids to think you’re cool way longer than you have any right!

 Sandy got his start in the game industry at Chaosium in 1980, working on tabletop roleplaying games.
 His best-known work from that time is the cult game Call of Cthulhu, which has been translated into many languages and is still played worldwide.

+He also worked on many other published projects, such as Runequest, Stormbringer, Elfquest and even the Ghostbusters RPG, and was instrumental in the creation of dozens of scenario packs and expansions.
+He also acted as developer on the original Arkham Horror board game.
 In 2013 he founded Petersen Games which has released a series of highly successful boardgame projects, including The Gods War, Evil High Priest, and the much-admired Cthulhu Wars.
 His games have sold tens of millions of copies worldwide, and he has received dozens of awards from the game industry.